 Pay attention to the title status

-Be on the lookout for rebuilt titles — and get a thorough pre-purchase inspection.
+Be on the lookout for rebuilt titles — and get a thorough used vehicle buyer’s inspection.
 Even on a rare vehicle, you don’t always want to risk a rebuilt title.
 It could be from anything: a major accident, flooding, hail, even fire or biological stains from childbirth, you might never get the full story from someone who’s selling a car with a rebuilt title.

 Don’t be shy on your test drive